 Previous Theology and Comparative Religion training assisted with his transition to Buddhist monastic life.
 He holds an M.Div. from an interprovincial seminary and a B.Sc. in Biology, emphasis in allied health promotion.
 He attained his CADC in 1997, his NCRS in 2001 and his RAS in 2001.
 Bhante Piyananda assists Bhante Piyaratana in co-facilitation of a morning meditation class offered as complimentary therapy at OKC VAMC.
 His current studies are centered on Pāli language, Theravāda Buddhist studies, and Monastic Rules of the Vināya.

 Bhante Santhapiya was born in New Hampshire.
 His father’s service in the U.S. Air Force brought many opportunities to experience different people, cultures, and lifestyles from all over the country and also overseas in Japan.
 Bhante Santhapiya eventually settled in Oklahoma where he finished high school and began college.
+He is currently attending the University of Central Oklahoma for a degree in Instructional Design to aid in providing effective Dhamma instruction.

 After discovering the Buddha’s Teachings in 2008, Bhante Santhapiya began to direct his life to the practice and development of his mind.
 After careful consideration and five years of discernment, he became a novice monk under Bhante Piyaratana Thero May 22, 2013 with Bhante Piyananda.
 Bhante Santhapiya is devoted to the practice, study and sharing of the Buddha’s teachings.
-Each week Bhante helps guide meditation classes with the Bhante Ratana and Bhante Piyananda.
+Each week Bhante helps guide meditation classes with Bhante Ratana and Bhante Piyananda.
 Bhante Santhapiya supports the temple by supplying designs for print and web media.